antongregory/SparkETL/README.md

 # SparkEtl
 ETL project using Apache spark - Java

+Spark version: 2.4.3 Java version: 1.8

+To run the solution, import the project as a Maven project and import the maven dependencies.
+Make sure to have Java -8 in the system already configured.

+Input files must be placed within a folder called testdata in the project root directory:(whatson.csv and started_streams.csv)

 The solution to the problem statements is spread/divided among three classes with its own main method.
 The following gives an overview of approach handled for the three problem statements.